devtty/org.dieschnittstelle.mobile.android.skeleton/README.md

 # ToDo

-a project in mobile appilcation development
+a project in mobile application development

 ## Differences from skeleton